PedroBern/react-hook-use-cancelable-thunk-reducer/README.md

 ## Example

-The following example creates a simple case when you would like to cancel a dispatch, by unmounting a component during a sheduled dispatch action.
+The following example creates a simple case when you would like to cancel a dispatch, by unmounting a component during a scheduled dispatch action.

 ```javascript
 import React, { useState } from 'react';